billycris007/web-scraping-api/ReadMe.md

 ## API CALL

 ### POST /api/scraper
-- **Description**: This API will scrape the website meta tag description and get a summary from ChatGpt and stored the data in mongodb database
+- **Description**: This API will scrape the website meta tag description usign the puppeteer library and get a summary from ChatGpt and stored the data in mongodb database

 - **Request Body**:
 ```